Enumeration of labelled 4-regular planar graphs II: asymptotics: Equations for quadrangulations

 Then (see Lemma 2.5. in \cite{NRR19}) we have that

 We define next three systems of algebraic equations:

 Each of these systems is composed of sixteen equations, eighteen variables, and is strongly connected.
-By algebraic elimination (using the \texttt{Maple} function \texttt{Gr{\"o}bner bases}), one can obtain a unique polynomial equation in any three chosen variables.
+By algebraic elimination (using the \texttt{Maple} function \texttt{Groebner}), one can obtain a unique polynomial equation in any three chosen variables.
 We obtain the following three polynomials which are respectively of degree 2 in $B_0$, $B_1$ and $B_0^\ast$

 where each coefficient $p_{i,j}(z,w),\,p_{i,j}^\ast(z,w)$ is a bivariate polynomial given in Appendix \ref{app:min-pol-B}.
 These polynomials are obtained after the elimination process by factoring the resulting polynomials and choosing the right factor in each case (in all cases we get only one candidate with non-negative integer coefficients).